erkyrath/zarf-signal-cli/README.md

 It's more likely that you've written another program which is using this relay socket.
 If so, you should know:

-- Messages are UTF-8-encoded
+- Messages are UTF-8-encoded.
-- Messages (in both directions) are whitespace-stripped left and right
+- Messages (in both directions) are whitespace-stripped left and right.
-- The socket is only accessible on localhost
+- The socket is only accessible on localhost.

 ## Obvious warnings